-MIL 402 PROFESSIONALISM OF LEADERSHIP 2 sem. hrs.
-Prerequisite: MIL 401
+MIL 402 PROFESSIONALISM OF LEADERSHIP Prerequisite: MIL 401

 Conclusion of the capstone course.
 Emphasis is on command and staff functions, planning and preparation of training, logistics, and personnel management.
 Course concludes with the study of military justice and the law of conflict.